Charles G. Abrell

-Charles Gene Abrell (August 12, 1931 – June 10, 1951) was a United States Marine Corps corporal who was killed in action during the UN May–June 1951 counteroffensive in the Korean War.

-Abrell was posthumously awarded the Medal of Honor for his heroic actions and sacrifice of life on June 10, 1951, at Hwacheon, Korea while advancing under fire with his platoon against enemy hill positions.
-After being wounded twice during a single-handed assault against an enemy bunker, Abrell pulled the pin from a hand grenade and hurled himself into the bunker, killing the enemy gun crew and himself in the explosion.
+Charles Gene Abrell (August 12, 1931 – June 10, 1951) was a United States Marine Corps corporal who was posthumously awarded the Medal of Honor for his heroic actions during the UN May–June 1951 counteroffensive in the Korean War.
+After being wounded twice during a single-handed assault against an enemy bunker at Hwacheon, Abrell pulled the pin from a hand grenade and hurled himself into the bunker, killing the enemy gun crew and himself in the explosion.

-Biography
+Early life

 Charles Abrell was born in Terre Haute, Indiana in 1931.
-He attended public schools in Las Vegas, Nevada, and then enlisted in the Marine Corps on August 17, 1948, at age 17.
+He attended public schools in Las Vegas, Nevada, and then enlisted in the United States Marine Corps on August 17, 1948, at age 17.

 U.S. Marine Corps

 Following recruit training at Marine Corps Recruit Depot Parris Island, South Carolina, Abrell was assigned as a rifleman to Marine Corps Base Camp Lejeune, North Carolina.
-He deployed from San Diego on August 17, 1950, to Kobe, Japan at the beginning of the Korean War aboard the attack transport USS Noble (was previously used for large scale amphibious training exercises with Marines from Camp Lejeune) with the 1st Marine Regiment, 1st Marine Division, arriving on September 2.
-The USS Noble departed Kobe on September 9 and arrived off South Korea on September 13 for the Inchon Invasion on September 15.
+He deployed from San Diego on August 17, 1950, to Kobe, Japan at the beginning of the Korean War aboard the attack transport (which was previously used for large scale amphibious training exercises with marines from Camp Lejeune) with the 1st Marine Regiment, 1st Marine Division, arriving on September 2.
+USS Noble departed Kobe on September 9 and arrived off South Korea four days later for the Inchon Invasion on September 15.

-Abrell was in combat at the Battle of Inchon on September 15 to 19, 1950, Seoul, Wonsan, Chosin Reservoir and Hamhung as a fire team leader with Company E, 2nd Battalion, 1st Marine Regiment, 1st Marine Division.
-He died during an assault on an enemy hill position at Hwachon, Korea for which Abrell was awarded the Medal of Honor.
+Abrell was in combat during the Battle of Inchon from September 15 to 19, 1950, at Seoul, Wonsan, Chosin Reservoir and Hamhung as a fire team leader with Company E, 2nd Battalion, 1st Marine Regiment, 1st Marine Division.
+He died during an assault on an enemy hill position at Hwachon in June 1951, for which Abrell was awarded the Medal of Honor.
+After being wounded twice during a single-handed assault against an enemy bunker, Abrell pulled the pin from a hand grenade and hurled himself into the bunker, killing the enemy gun crew and himself in the explosion.